Cleared Traditional

 Risk

-K220870 is an FDA 510(k) clearance for the BioFire Global Fever Panel, BIOFIRE SHIELD Control Kit for the BioFire Global Fever Panel.
-This device is classified as a Device To Detect And Identify Selected Microbial Agents That Cause Acute Febrile Illness (Class II - Special Controls, product code QMV).
+K220870 is an FDA 510(k) clearance for the BioFire Global Fever Panel, BIOFIRE SHIELD Control Kit for the BioFire Global....
+Classified as Device To Detect And Identify Selected Microbial Agents That Cause Acute Febrile Illness (product code QMV), Class II - Special Controls.

 Submitted by Biofire Defense, LLC (Salt Lake City, US).
-The FDA issued a Cleared decision on October 20, 2022, 209 days after receiving the submission on March 25, 2022.
+The FDA issued a Cleared decision on October 20, 2022 after a review of 209 days - an extended review cycle.

 Submission Details